 How do you minimize tooth decay or dental caries?
-A popular misconception is that it means you're not brushing well enough.
+A popular misconception is that if you get a lot of decay it means you’re not brushing well enough.
+While that is partially true, there are other factors that are more important.
 The subject is a lot more complicated than that.

-There is also something else about the nature of tooth decay that helps in understanding its prevention.
-Your body has natural defenses against cavities.
+There is something else about the nature of tooth decay that few people understand that helps in understanding its prevention.
+Many people don’t realize that your body has natural defenses against cavities.
 Bacteria in plaque (the sticky film that adheres to your teeth) take the food you eat and convert it to acids that attack the surface of your teeth.
 You may notice that after certain foods, particularly sweet foods, you can have a sour aftertaste in your mouth.
 The acid that is being produced by the bacteria tastes sour.
 This acid works on the susceptible parts of your teeth to cause dental caries.
 However, your saliva has minerals in it that your body uses to repair the spots attacked by the plaque acid.
 It is only when the rate of attack exceeds the rate of repair that you actually get tooth decay.
+These minerals can deposit on your teeth as tartar, and that is the main reason you need periodic professional teeth cleanings.
+But the minerals perform a very useful function in repairing tiny spots of incipient decay.

 So, how can you prevent cavities?